 Visit our blog post for signs of Medical Identity Theft.
 And visit this blog post to learn about “Six Things You Can Do to Help Protect Against Medical Identity Theft.”

 According to recent statistics, the average identity theft victim spends upwards of 200 hours repairing the damage.
 That’s where LibertyID can help.
 Our members save themselves massive amounts of time and stress by having our service to rely on when something does happen.
 If your identity is stolen, we assign you a certified restoration specialist who will clean up the mess, no matter what kind of identity theft you’re facing.
-LibertyID is the AAA of identity theft protection, offering the most effective identity theft restoration service.
-If you’re a member and your identity is stolen, we will fix it.
-We use a limited power of attorney to resolve the fraud and restore your identity to pre-event status.
-But just like with AAA, you have to be covered before there’s an incident.
+LibertyID provides expert, full service, fully managed identity theft restoration to individuals, couples, extended families* and businesses.
+LibertyID has a 100% success rate in resolving all forms of identity fraud on behalf of our subscribers.

 Photo by Hush Naidoo on Unsplash